-The PDF of incoming PostScript documents on a non reserved and driver-print Queue can be routed to a Single Printer Target that is defined as Custom Proxy Print of the Terminal that matches the client IP address.
+With IPP Routing the PDF of incoming PostScript documents on a non reserved and driver-print Queue is routed to a Proxy Printer.
+There are two options for referring to this printer:

+- 1. Terminal: refers to the Single Printer Target in the Custom Proxy Print of the Terminal that matches the client IP address. - 2.
+Printer: refers to the printer as configured in this IPP Routing dialog.

-When the ipp.routing.enable configuration property is enabled (see table below), the following section appears in the Edit Queue dialog:
+When the ipp.routing.enable configuration property and both ipp.routing..enable options are enabled (see table below), the following section appears in the Edit Queue dialog:

 Figure 4.54.
-Admin Web App: Queue - IPP Routing Options
+Admin Web App: Queue - IPP Routing Terminal Options